Brandon-Rozek/website/content/blog/anti-scraper-techniques.md

 ### Proof of work

 We talked about how CAPTCHAs are difficult for computers but easy for humans.
 Proof of work is difficult for both computers and humans.
-This helps reduce the number of scrappers by making it *costly* to request resources from the website.
+This helps reduce the number of scrapers by making it *costly* to request resources from the website.
 By making the web browser solve some proof of work challenge (usually involving hash functions), the request consumes additional CPU cycles and takes additional time.

 Similar to rate limiting, how *difficult* you make the problem has a direct impact on user experience.
 The more difficult, the longer it'll take for the web browser to solve it.
 This will deter more bots, but after a few seconds will also deter human visitors.
 [According to a study performed by Google and SOASTA Research in 2017](https://web.archive.org/web/20250121155519/https://www.thinkwithgoogle.com/marketing-strategies/app-and-mobile/page-load-time-statistics/), if a user has to wait 3 seconds instead of 1 second, then the probability that they *bounce* (leave the page) increases by 32%.

 Recently, open-source projects [Anubis](https://anubis.techaro.lol/) and [go-away](https://git.gammaspectra.live/git/go-away) gained popularity for making it easy to implement this technique.
-It's popular for git forges like [sourcehut's](https://git.sr.ht/) as scrapping those incurs a lot of CPU cycles in traversing git repositories.
+It's popular for git forges like [sourcehut's](https://git.sr.ht/) as scraping those incurs a lot of CPU cycles in traversing git repositories.

 ### Identification